 The Offices of the Vice Dean for Basic Research and Vice Dean for Clinical Research within the School of Medicine, serve as liaisons between the Dean and the basic science and clinical faculty engaged in research.
 The Vice Dean for Clinical Research serves as a liaison between the Dean’s office and the Clinical Department Chairs and faculty.
 His duties include implementation of programs to support the clinical research mission, and oversight of the Institutional Review Board (IRB), conflict of interest (COI), and clinical research administration activities.
 Vice Dean of Basic Research duties include oversight of the biomedical graduate programs in the School of Medicine, the postdoc office, animal care and compliance programs, School of Medicine core facilities, and research lab space utilization.

-The Office of the Vice Provost for Research (VPR) has overall responsibility for facilitating the research enterprise for Duke University’s campus components (Trinity College of Arts & Sciences, Divinity School, The Fuqua School of Business, School of Law, Nicholas School of the Environment, Pratt School of Engineering, Sanford School of Public Policy, and University Centers and Institutes).
+The Office of the Vice President for Research (VPR) has overall responsibility for facilitating the research enterprise for Duke University’s campus components (Trinity College of Arts & Sciences, Divinity School, The Fuqua School of Business, School of Law, Nicholas School of the Environment, Pratt School of Engineering, Sanford School of Public Policy, and University Centers and Institutes).
 The VPR works closely with the Provost Office, its staff, and the deans on research policy.
 The VPR supervises the offices of Research Support (ORS), Export Controls, Postdoctoral Services (OPS), and Licensing and Ventures (OLV).
 The VPR oversees the University Committee on the Use of Human Subjects in Non-Medical Research, the Committee on Conflict of Interest, the Research Policy Committee and also manages the Instrumentation Fund.
 Other areas of oversight include misconduct in research involving non-medical personnel (however, please note that the Misconduct Review Officer for non-medical personnel is the Vice Provost for Academic Affairs).
 In addition, the VPR participates in the management and allocation of research funds allocated by the Provost.
 The VPR oversees Campus-wide research planning efforts.
 This includes working with the OLV to encourage and support the development and marketing of Duke’s intellectual property.
 The VPR (through the Administrative Development Group) is also responsible for the institutional research databases, including Conflict of Interest (COI) reporting system, and the Sponsored Projects System (SPS).

 The Office of Audit, Risk and Compliance assists Duke University faculty and staff in the effective discharge of their responsibilities by furnishing them with analyses, appraisals, recommendations, counsel, and information concerning the activities it reviews, and by promoting effective control at a reasonable cost.
 The office has authorization for full and complete access to any of Duke University’s records, either manual or electronic, as well as physical properties and personnel relevant to a review.
 The scope of work of OARC is to determine whether Duke’s network of risk management, control, and governance processes, as designed and represented by management, is adequate and functioning in a manner to ensure: